yamakiyamaki/DL_project/README.md

 # FACE TO BALL (USING SYNTHETIC DATA)
-Here you can find the training files for two approaches:
-1. `train.py`- Frozen ecoder with imagenet weigts (trains only decoder)
-2. `train_full.py`- Train both encoder and decoder

 ## Create environment
 We need to use python3.10 or 3.8 to use segmantation-models-pytorch